erthink/libmdbx/README.md

 Improvements over LMDB
 ======================

-1. `mdbx_chk` tool for DB integrity check.

-2. Automatic dynamic DB size management according to the parameters specified by `mdbx_env_set_geometry()` function.
-Including including growth step and truncation threshold, as well as the choice of page size.
+1. Automatic dynamic DB size management according to the parameters specified by `mdbx_env_set_geometry()` function.
+Including growth step and truncation threshold, as well as the choice of page size.

-3. Automatic returning of freed pages into unallocated space at the end of database file with optionally automatic shrinking it.
+2. Automatic returning of freed pages into unallocated space at the end of database file, with optionally automatic shrinking it.
 This reduces amount of pages resides in RAM and circulated in disk I/O. In fact _libmdbx_ constantly performs DB compactification, without spending additional resources for that.

-4. Support for keys and values of zero length, including sorted duplicates.

-5. Ability to assign up to 3 markers to commiting transaction with `mdbx_canary_put()` and then get them in read transaction by `mdbx_canary_get()`.

-6. Ability to update or delete record and get previous value via `mdbx_replace()` Also can update specific multi-value.

-7. `LIFO RECLAIM` mode:
+3. `LIFO RECLAIM` mode:

     The newest pages are picked for reuse instead of the oldest.
 This allows to minimize reclaim loop and make it execution time independent of total